-My doctoral research took place from 2013-2019 in the department of Media, Communications and Cultural Studies at Goldsmiths College in London, under the supervision of Dr. Joanna Zylinska and Dr. Sarah Kember.
+My doctoral research took place from 2013-2019 in the department of Media, Communications and Cultural Studies at Goldsmiths College in London, under the supervision of Prof. Joanna Zylinska and Prof. Sarah Kember.

 In my research I examined the attachments that exist between people and their mobile phones through a concept I termed affective mooring.
 This concept implies that our attachments to mobiles, if considered from an affective perspective, can extend our understanding of the dynamics of power that technology enables, maintains and reinforces.

 Through my methodology of writing with an emphasis on ethnography and structures of feelings, I was guided by certain affective moments in the cultural timeline of mobile technology.
 These moments – punctuated by fear, shame and paranoia – were my narrative leads in developing a story about how some bodies have come to matter more than others in particular contexts.
 Seen through the lens of affective mooring, I presented a number of findings about mobiles, such as the ways in which they engender particular conditions of work; how the gendering of mobile technology is brought to bear; and that as spatial technologies, mobiles are key to the formation of feelings of belonging and alienation in particular environments.

 [Photo: copyright Antal Guszlev]